kishan-sachania/git-finder/README.md

 - **Redirect to Repository**: Click on a repository to navigate to its GitHub page.
 - **Search History**: Maintains a history of user searches using Redux Toolkit with persistence.
 - **Clear History**: Option to clear the search history.
-- **Responsive UI**: It Suppourt sm, md, lg and xl Dimensions of Responsiveness
+- **Responsive UI**: It suppourts sm, md, lg, and xl Dimensions of Responsiveness

 ## Technologies Used